Officer of the Watch OOW 3000

 - Be at least 19 years of age

-- Hold either; An RYA Yachtmaster Offshore certificate and a certificate of successful completion of a shorebased Yachtmaster Offshore course or IYT Master of Yachts Limited
+- Hold either; An RYA Yachtmaster certificate and a certificate of successful completion of a shorebased Yachtmaster Offshore course or IYT Master of Yachts Limited

 - STCW Basic Safety Training